Member benefits include reduced registration fees at Pittsburgh AIHA events and participation in the Pittsburgh AIHA 2026 eLearning subscription.

-NOW COLLECTING - Membership dues for 2025 are due December 31, 2025.
-If you are a National AIHA member, remember to check the box for Pittsburgh Local Section to include your LS annual dues of $35 for your Pittsburgh AIHA membership.
-All NON-National AIHA members should pay dues directly to the Pittsburgh AIHA.
-See the highlighted sidebar link on this homepage to process payment through PayPal -- Note you do not need a PayPal account to pay this way.
+NOW COLLECTING - Membership dues of $35 for 2026 was due December 31, 2025.
+If you are a National AIHA member, you can pay your Pittsburgh AIHA dues through National AIHA.
+All NON-National AIHA members must pay dues directly to the Pittsburgh AIHA.
+See the highlighted sidebar link on this homepage to process payment through PayPal -- Note you do not need a PayPal account.
 Any questions, please contact Christy at [email protected].
+Member benefits include reduced registration fees at Pittsburgh AIHA events and participation in the Pittsburgh AIHA 2026 eLearning subscription.

 0 Comments